 What I eventually noticed was that the common denominator almost everyone in the modern world suffers from is disconnection: from self, from other, from environment, from higher wisdom.

-So this is my mission: to help you align with your integrity and to reconnect.
+So this is my mission: to help you align with your integrity and to reconnect with the source of your inner wisdom.
 To help us reconnect.
 Because we are connected, you and I.

 What I Offer:

 Individual counseling sessions that will take into account your current situation and where you want to be.
 The work includes traditional therapeutic techniques, but without the burden of dredging up historical details.
 Contemplative psychotherapy is a model that works in the moment, identifying the present circumstances and emotions in order to fully embody whatever change wants to take place.
-Only by staying fully present and embodied can we move cleanly (in other words, without baggage) from one experience to another.
+Only by staying fully present and embodied can we move cleanly (in other words, without baggage) from one experience to the next.

 Tools for Evolution is the fruit of many years’ practice and study, integrating wisdom from 4 major threads of inquiry.
 I’ve earned my “10,000 hours” in each of these subjects: